 • Health and safety program performance measures and metrics are maintained and reported.
 The benchmarking and trend analysis are also performed and reported to senior management and the board.

 • The results of audits — internal, regulators, and external — are reviewed and commitments monitored and tracked to completion.

 • Stakeholders are provided with sufficient information to make informed decisions about health and safety risks.

 Corporate strategies, policies and guidelines must support this commitment to employee health and safety.
-The requirements listed below apply to all of Advanced Technologies’s worldwide operations.
-Every Advanced Technologies organization must support this policy and each manager and employee, as well as any contractor performing work on the behalf of Advanced Technologies, shall bear a personal responsibility for the following objectives.
+The requirements listed below apply to all of Vonino’s worldwide operations.
+Every Vonino organization must support this policy and each manager and employee, as well as any contractor performing work on the behalf of Vonino, shall bear a personal responsibility for the following objectives.

 • Provide a safe and healthful workplace for our employees.